-Applicants must have passed the Leaving Certificate or equivalent examination with passes in English, Mathematics and Physics, and they will be required to enter into a bond undertaking to remain in the Commonwealth Public Service for a period of up to five years after graduation.
+Applicants will be required to enter into a bond undertaking to remain in the Commonwealth Public Service for a period of up to five years after graduation.
 Either full-time or part-time courses may be undertaken if available.

 Details of vacancies at any one time may be obtained from the University's Student Employment Officer or the Inquiry Officer, Commonwealth Public Service Inspector's Office, Commonwealth Centre, Chifley Square, Sydney.
 Telephone 28-5701.